wgp66/signal_process/README.md

 # signal_process
-this version work for Linux OS, use gcc to compile.
+this version work for Linux OS, use gcc to compile, the first version build on 2022-04-30.